master-of-zen/Av1an/README.md

                             VMAF used as substructure for algorithms.
                             Supported in all encoders supported by Av1an except for VVC.
                             Best works in range 85-97.
-                            When using this mode specify full encoding options.
+                            When using this mode, you must specify full encoding options.
-                            Encoding options must include quantizer based mode, and some quantizer option provided.
+                            These encoding options must include a quantizer based mode, and some quantizer option provided.
 (This value will be replaced) `--crf`,`--cq-level`,`--quantizer` etc